MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 Changes the cluster's [capacity policy](capacitypolicy.md).
 A capacity policy controls the computational resources for data management operations on the cluster.

 > [!NOTE]
+>
-> Changes to the cluster capacity policy could take up to 1 hour to take effect.
+> * Changes to the cluster capacity policy could take up to 1 hour to take effect.
+> * All properties other than the ones inputted in the command are reset to their default values.
+Use [.alter-merge cluster policy capacity command](alter-merge-capacity-policy-command.md) for changing only some of the properties, while keeping the others intact.

 ## Permissions